BoltStrike77/AIS-Summer-Comp/README.md

 # AIS-Summer-Comp
 A repo to hold my TAMS AIS summer competition notebooks and entries

+(Scores are RMSE, lower is better)

-1. RandomForestRegressor
+1. RandomForestRegressor: 147456
-2. RandomForestRegressor - improvement over #1
+2. RandomForestRegressor - improvement over #1: 145k
-3. XGBoost with guessed hyperparams - no improvement
+3. XGBoost with guessed hyperparams - no improvement: 166k
-4. XGBoost with tuned hyperparams (file lost) - improvement over #3
+4. XGBoost with tuned hyperparams (file lost) - improvement over #3: 160k
+5. XGBoost with retuned hyperparams - improvement over #3, #4: 150k
+6. XGBoost with gradient boosting and tuned hyperparams - no improvement: 167k
+7. (tentative) RandomForestRegressor Pipeline with tuned hyperparams